 Please take a look at this article describing the integrated summer course experience.

 Field experiences are designed to facilitate theory to practice connections and include experiences within specific courses, a one-semester part-time practicum, and a one-semester full-time internship.
-In most cases, students will complete a field experiences in both a primary grade (k-2) and intermediate grade (3-5) classroom at two different school settings.
-The Elementary MAT program partners with three public schools in Hillsborough County.
+Our program partners with three schools in Hillsborough County Public Schools.
+In most cases, students will complete a field experiences in both a primary grade (k-2) and an intermediate grade (3-5) classroom in two different settings.

 With a focus on quality clinical experience and the need to maintain compliance with stringent state mandates governing these experiences, our students must conduct their practicum and final internship within our designated service area.